edeca/yaml2yara/README.md

 This decouples the rule logic and data to match, meaning that bulk rules can be updated easily to optimise them or take advantage of new YARA features.

-It was initially designed to generate Yara rules.
+It was initially designed to generate YARA rules.
 However this could easily be expanded to any other format (MAEC, Suricata rules) with new templates.

 # Aims